On the Fairness of Machine-Assisted Human Decisions: Introduction

-In this article we ask how questions around fairness and bias play out when machine predictions support rather than replace human decisions, and ask how incorporating a human decision-maker impacts the relationship between the structure of (machine) predictions and the properties of resulting (human) decisions.
-Specifically, we consider a decision that aims to predict a label from features with minimal prediction loss.
+In this article, we use a formal model and a lab experiment to ask how questions around fairness and bias play out when machine predictions support rather than replace human decisions, and analyze how incorporating a human decision-maker impacts the relationship between the structure of (machine) predictions and the properties of resulting (human) decisions.
+In our model, we consider a decision that aims to predict a label from features with minimal prediction loss.
 At the time of the decision, the decision-maker has access to a machine prediction of the label of interest.
 This prediction is derived from a training data-set that the decision-maker does not have direct access to.
-This setup may represent a judge's bail decision for which a risk score may be available, or a loan officer's approval decision with the help of a credit score.
+This setup could represent a judge's bail decision for which a risk score may be available, or a loan officer's approval decision with the help of a credit score.
+In our lab experiment, study subjects were incentivized to evaluate the math performance of test-takers based on demographic information as well as an algorithmic assistant that provided summary information from a training sample of similar test-takers.

-We focus on the fairness properties of the resulting decision, and analyze possible trade-offs with accuracy.
-For the continuous prediction decisions in our model, we capture fairness by the \textit{disparity} that encodes how the decision varies between instances that only differ in their membership to a (protected) group.
+We focus on the fairness properties of the resulting decision in our model and experiment, and analyze possible trade-offs with accuracy.
+We capture fairness by the \textit{disparity} that encodes how the decision varies between instances that differ in their membership to a (protected) group.
 We measure disparity as we may want decisions not to differ between groups, holding other characteristics constant.
 We contrast disparity with \textit{accuracy} (expected loss) of the decision.
 By focusing on conditional statistical parity, we consider a specific notion of fairness that is directly related to the inclusion of protected characteristics in the decision.
 We discuss other notions of fairness in the extension section.

-In a baseline case where machine predictions are implemented directly, excluding protected characteristics reduces disparities, conditional on all other features.
+In a baseline case of our theoretical model, where machine predictions are implemented directly, excluding protected characteristics reduces disparities, conditional on all other features.
 Thus, when the labels differ across groups in the data, the objectives of minimizing risk and minimizing disparity may be in conflict.
 This presents us with a trade-off to consider when choosing which inputs to include in the algorithm.